parthanium/YoPy/README.md

 Usage
 =====
 YoPy works with any version of Python, as long as it supports Requests.<br/>
+can only send link OR location but not both) format: lat,long<br/>
 Here is a Python 2 example :

 	import yopy